 - Definition of disability

 - How the ADA applies to addiction to alcohol

 - How the ADA addresses the illegal use of drugs

 - How the ADA applies to opioid use disorder and medical assisted treatment

-- Clarification of rights and responsibilities under the ADA in employment; state and local governments; and public accommodations
+- Clarification of rights and responsibilities under in employment; state and local governments; and public accommodations

 Copyright © 2018 Addiction, Recovery and the ADA.
 You can freely reproduce and distribute this content.
 Include proper attribution.
 But you must get permission before using this content as a fee-based product.
 Funded by NIDILRR Grant # 90DP087.